 The Australian Skills Occupations List or SOL as it is better known is a really useful tool for giving people who want to migrate to Australia a clear idea of just what skills are in short supply here over the next three to five years.
-You can check if your skills are needed in Australia by referring to the current list on the Australian Immigration department’s website.
+You can check if your skills are needed in Australia by referring to the current list here

 What is the SOL and what does it do?